Zhongda LED | Custom Concert & Event LED Products Manufacturer Since 2012

 Ask whether the supplier is quoting the same kind of job.

-A: Public mold customization usually involves zero tooling cost; it simply adds a logo or color change to an existing factory shape.
-True private OEM development requires new plastic injection molds for a unique 3D shape and custom internal structures, which significantly changes the upfront project cost.
+A: Public mold customization usually uses an existing factory shape with logo printing, color changes, or packaging updates.
+Private OEM mold development requires new injection molds, a unique 3D shape, and custom internal structures, which increases the upfront cost and lead time.

 CONTACT US